krismorte/database-diagrams/README.md

 - __db.user=root__ database user name
 - __db.password=secret__ user's password
 - _db.port=3307_ just necessary if you are using a different port
-- _db.query=SELECT DISTINCT SCHEMA_NAME FROM information_schema.SCHEMATA WHERE SCHEMA_NAME ='performance_schema'_ you can customize the database query to include or exclude some database
+- _db.query=SELECT DISTINCT SCHEMA_NAME FROM information_schema.SCHEMATA WHERE SCHEMA_NAME ='performance_schema'_ you can customize the database query to include or exclude some database.
+Has no effect on Oracle.
+- _**db.oracsid=xe**_ required only when the type was orathin

 ## Under the hook

-The entry point will config the cron job, running the application for the first time and up the nginx server.
+The entry point will config the cron job, config the oracle on the local maven repository when it's available, running the application for the first time and up the nginx server.
 The cron job call a second script who contains the main java application.